Under the Building Act 2016 there are only two ways for a landowner to engage in a building project which requires a

 - Only individual “natural” persons who own the land and premises may apply for an Owner Builder Permit.

-- At least one owner must undertake the approved Tasmanian Owner Builder Training Course (mandatory from the 1 September 2013).
+- At least one owner must undertake the approved Tasmanian Owner Builder Training Course (mandatory from 1 September 2013).
 This course must be successfully completed within 12 months before you submit your Owner Builder Permit application.
 You are not required to complete this course if you are applying to construct a Class 8, 10a or 10b building.

 - There are three Owner Builder Responsibilities approved courses for you to choose from (refer to Step 3).
-Every applicant must also hold a Construction Induction card (White Card).
-A White Card is not required for Owner Built Permitted Sheds.
+Every applicant must also hold a Construction Induction Card (White Card).

 - An applicant for an Owner Builder Permit must have engaged a licensed building surveyor in respect of the work to be performed as an owner builder.